austincloudguru/ansible-role-splunk-forwarder/README.md

 Requirements
 ------------

-This role is tested on Ubuntu 16.04, 18.04, 20.04, 22.04 and Oracle Linux 8, but should probably work on any systemd based system.
-The previous version of this role is available as a tag (v1.0)
+This role is tested on Ubuntu 16.04, 18.04, 20.04, 22.04, Oracle Linux 8 and Amazon Linux 2, but should probably work on any systemd based system.

 Role Variables